IObundle/iob-soc/README.md

 data L1 caches will be placed in the design, connected to an L2 cache, which in turn connects to an external DDR controller.

-RUN_DDR:= assign to 1 if the program runs from the DDR memory and 0 otherwise.
+RUN_DDR: assign to 1 if the program runs from the DDR memory and 0 otherwise.
 This parameter is ignored if USE_DDR=0.
 If USE_DDR=1 and RUN_DDR=1, the SRAM memory can be accessed when the address MSB is 1.
 If USE_DDR=1 and RUN_DDR=0, the DDR is used to store data only; it can be accessed when the